C3RV1/LaytonEventEditor/README.md

 # Layton Event Editor

+THIS EDITOR IS NO LONGER MANTAINED NOR WORK IS BEING MADE.
+Instead, visit https://github.com/thatrandomstranger/LaytonEditor.

 This is an editor made ONLY to edit events of the 2nd Professor Layton.

 ### Setup